dcdoolan/LJMU-ThesisTemplate/README.md

 # LJMU-ThesisTemplate
-Template that can be used at LJMU School of Computer Science and Mathematics for writing BSc and MSc Project Reports.
+Template that can be used at LJMU School of Computer Science and Mathematics for writing Project Reports.

 This project is also available on Overleaf, the Read-only link is https://www.overleaf.com/read/wpbrxjjxgbvz